raaidkabir/iris-application/README.md

 ## Room for Improvement

-Some struggles we encountered were initially setting up the React Native code base, however once that was resolved coding the rest of the application was smooth sailing from there.
+Some struggles we encountered were initially setting up the React Native code base.
+Expo is notorious for breaking when there is a mismatch in dependencies, therefore, an hour was taken up just to make sure all the dependencies were fulfilled.
+Addionally, setting up Twillio was difficult as well because this was a service that our team had never used before, so understanding it took quite some time.